jamii/jamii.github.com/source/_posts/2016-05-08-notes-on-the-curse-of-the-self-self-awareness.markdown

 ---
 layout: post
-title: "Notes on 'The Curse of the Self: Self-Awareness"
+title: "Notes on 'The Curse of the Self: Self-Awareness, Egotism, and the Quality of Human Life'"
 date: 2016-05-08 13:37
 comments: true
 categories: